 What is a Community Hub?

-Community Hubs will have the opportunity to host their own experience tailored to their communities.
-Some Hubs may choose to hold a two-day event with live content streamed from SEWF 2021 with local in-person breakout sessions, discussions and networking.
-Others may take a more light-touch approach, providing a space for their community to come together to view SEWF 2021 content (live or on demand) and have local conversations, while connecting globally through SEWF 2021 event Q&A, chat and networking.
+Community Hubs may choose to hold a two-day event with live content streamed from SEWF23 with local in-person breakout sessions, discussions and networking.
+Others may take a more light-touch approach with an evening or afternoon event, providing a space for their community to come together to view SEWF content (live or on-demand) and have local conversations, while connecting globally through the SEWF event chat, Q&A and networking.

 Why Community Hubs?

-SEWF has developed the Community Hub model to address some of the following issues:
+The Community Hub model was developed to address some of the following issues:

-- Technology: Strong broadband at Hubs can improve participant engagement.
-One of the requirements of becoming a Community Hub is adequate broadband and other tech (sound, screens etc.).
-Hubs will stream live or recorded content from SEWF 2021 with participants joining via their individual devices to connect with others around the world, join live Q&A and networking and access the marketplace and other areas of the event.
+- Technology: Strong broadband at Hubs can improve accessibility and participant engagement.
+One of the requirements of becoming a Community Hub is to have adequate broadband and other technological requirements (sound, screens etc.).
+Hubs can stream live or recorded content from SEWF23.
+Participants can join via their individual devices to connect with others around the world, join live Q&A sessions, network with others and access the marketplace and other areas of the event.

-- In-person networking: The post event evaluation for SEWF Digital 2020 highlighted that people are equally interested in networking and content.
-No digital platform can match the experience of interacting in-person with peers in formal and informal settings.
+- In-person networking: Our Community Consultation results show that people are equally interested in networking and content.
+No digital platform can match the experience of interacting in-person with peers.
 Community Hubs will facilitate local networking to strengthen the local ecosystem.

-- Local content: In addition to streaming live and/or recorded SEWF 2021 content, Community Hubs are developing their own programme of locally relevant content.
+- Local content: In addition to streaming live and/or recorded SEWF content, Community Hubs can develop their own programme of locally relevant content.

-- Increase accessibility and reduce carbon footprint: The Community Hub model is not just a reaction to the limitations on travel in 2021, it is part of the long-term SEWF engagement model and addresses environmental and accessibility issues.
-In 2022 and beyond, we plan to reintroduce in-person attendance with reduced numbers and continue with online participation and Community Hubs.
+- Increase accessibility and reduce carbon footprint: The Community Hub model is not just a reaction to the travel limitations of 2021-2023, it is part of our event model to address environmental and accessibility issues.